Not Everyone Who Applies is Approved to Join RCT

 Is this program accredited by the International Coaching Federation (ICF)?

 No, we like to run things a little differently.
 Jayson continues to choose to develop things internally here and is creating the highest standard for relationship coaching that exists.
 You will be a Certified Relationship Coach by The Relationship School.
+By the end of 2022, we will be accredited by ICF if all goes well.

 Do I need to be in a romantic relationship to do this training and become a relationship coach?